wp-plugins/simple-rating/readme.txt

 Yes, you can.
 In that case, color will be inherited.

-**Will you add support for custom post types?**
+**Are custom post types supported?**

-Yes, that's already planned.
+Yes, they are.

 == Changelog ==

+= 1.2 =
+* Added widget that lists your top rated content
+* As promised, Simple Rating now works with custom post types (Please, go to settings and re-select where to show rating)
+* Added mechanism to ensure that rating will be added only once when using manual insertion method
+* Rating won't show on archive pages (category, tag, custom post type archive, etc) if rating is disabled for that post type
+* Minified CSS and JS to save 1,34 Kb.
+Imagine all saved bandwidth ;)

 = 1.1.2 =
-* Fixed bug with "Show in loops" functionality which could be experienced when using manual insertion method.
+* Fixed bug with "Show in loops" functionality which could be experienced when using manual insertion method

 = 1.1.1 =
 * Added ability to show rating in loops (category pages for example) (requested by user alkahf)